 At 12 years old Ma would ride his bike 40 minutes to a hotel to learn English from tourists.
 He failed his university entrance exam three times.
 Ma applied for over 30 jobs, including one with KFC where among 24 applicants Ma was the only one not hired.

 He tried gaining entrance to Harvard University ten times.
 Ma went to America and discovered the internet, but found there was little in the way of Chinese websites.
-Ma went home and within a few years brought the internet to China along with well-known ecommerce platform Alibaba.
+Ma went home and within a few years brought the internet to China along with the well-known e-commerce platform Alibaba.

 With a teaching degree and an MBA, Ma started what came to be one of the world’s largest marketplaces without writing any code and without closing a deal with a single customer.
 He saw potential, dared to dream, and changed the world.